nsrau/azure-docs.it-it/articles/vs-azure-tools-configuring-an-azure-project.md

 <properties
-   pageTitle="Configurare un progetto di servizio cloud di Azure con Visual Studio | Microsoft Azure" description="Informazioni su come configurare un progetto di servizio cloud di Azure in Visuali Studio, in base ai requisiti specifici per il progetto." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Configure an Azure Cloud Service Project with Visual Studio | Microsoft Azure" description="Learn how to configure an Azure cloud service project in Visual Studio, depending on your requirements for that project." services="visual-studio-online" documentationCenter="na" authors="TomArcher"